-Where: Boreal forest of Alberta
+Where: Boreal and foothills regions of Alberta

 Salary: $2700 – $3000 / month (dependent on experience)

 Application Opening: January 25, 2019